billgarrison/SORelativeDateTransformer/README.markdown

 ## Localization ##

 The accompanying bundle, `SORelativeDateTransformer.bundle`, provides localizations for the date component names and their plural forms.

-Included are localization files for English, French, German, Spanish, Dutch, Simplified Chinese, and Traditional Chinese.
+Included localizations:

+* English
+* Japanese
+* French
+* German
+* Spanish
+* Dutch
+* Simplified Chinese
+* Traditional Chinese

-The localization files also contains an NSString format template for expressing relative past and future dates.
+The localization also includes NSString-compatible format templates for phrases expressing relative past and future dates.

 * For past dates, the format template for the English phrase is `"%d %@ ago"`.
+E.g. 20 minutes ago
 * For future dates, the format template is `"in %d %@"`.
+E.g. in 20 minutes

-To add your own localizations, add an appropriate language `.lproj` subdirectory within the `SORelativeDateTransformer.bundle` directory, then add a `.strings` file with the lproj.
+To add your own localizations, copy the English localization within `SORelativeDateTransformer.bundle` directory to an appropriately named `.lproj` subdirectory, then edit the `.strings` file within that new localization subdirectory.

 For example, to add an Italian localization: